MKom-Sama/EpicLibrary/README.md

 ## Current Version

-- Cool Modern Look.
+- Cool Modern Look. _Beta 1.0_
-- Added Tables to the app.
+- Added Tables to the app. _Beta 2.0_
-- User Can Now Add Books and Members to Database.
+- User Can Now Add Books and Members to Database. _Beta 2.0_
-- Added Live Folder for the Published App Setup.
+- Added Live Folder for the Published App Setup. _Beta 2.0_
+- Live Folder can now run on different windows machines. _Beta 3.0_

 ## Wanted Features